rickstaa/stable-learning-control/docs/source/dev/doc_dev.rst

 Install requirements
 --------------------

-Building the MLC's `HTML`_ documentation requires `sphinx`_, the MLC package and several plugins.
+Building the BLC's `HTML`_ documentation requires `sphinx`_, the BLC package and several plugins.
 All of the above can be installed using the following `pip`_ command:

 .. code-block:: bash